quko-tech/quko-tech.github.io/content/english/_index.md

   enable: true
   bg_image: "images/call-to-action-bg.jpg"
   title: "Optimize your performance"
-  content: "At Quko, we offer all kinds of solutions to bring the latest technology to different fields<br><br>If you are interested in our services or have any questions about them, do not hesitate to contact us!"
+  content: "At QUKO, we offer all kinds of solutions to bring the latest technology to different fields<br><br>If you are interested in our services or have any questions about them, do not hesitate to contact us!"
   button:
     enable: true
     label: "Contact us"